SALAD GREENHOUSE – OVERVIEW

 Imports: No Controls

 There are no consistent or effective controls on the amounts of insecticides, herbicides, bacteria parasites, and heavy metals found on, and in, imported produce into Canada.
 If the Canadian public only knew of the health problems of pesticides on imported produce, there would be great concern.
 In 2007 the U.S. produced 5,085,000,000 lbs. of pesticides, or 13.3 lbs. for every person in the U.S. The EPA says that pesticides are a leading cause of health problems, including cancers.
 In 2016 the US Center for Disease Control and Prevention said that 48 million people get sick from food poisoning each year and 1 in 5 illnesses are linked to leafy green vegetables.
+Colorectal cancer is deadly, and on the rise in younger people.
+The cause could be the greater use of deadly pesticides and herbicides from countries like Mexico who are using more of these to guarantee a crop.
+For example, parathion is used by the ton in Mexico under several different brand names and the lethal dose is 1/80 that of DDT.

 The quality of imported produce also depends on the quality of the irrigation water used by crops, and water quality often reflects the environment.
 In Mexico, black water is used in some areas (raw human sewage) (35) and in China the water pollution is beyond belief (23).